-Screening values; where exceeding the values means that additional analyses/work are needed to better understand and quantify the risk.
-These are frequently liked to tiered risk assessment schemes and serve primarily as a trigger for further investigation.
-That is, exceeding the screening value at an early (simple, conservative) tier might change to an output where the predicted dose rates are below the screening value at later tiers as a result of additional analyses/work to refine the exposure assessment.

-• Legally binding criteria or standards that must be met to answer a given regulation (for example as Environmental Quality Standards (EQSs) under the EC Water Framework Directive, or USDOEs dose rate limits for wildlife).
+- Screening values; where exceeding the values means that additional analyses/work are needed to better understand and quantify the risk.
+These are frequently linked to tiered risk assessment schemes and serve primarily as a trigger for further investigation.
+That is, exceeding the screening value at an early (simple, conservative) tier leads to additional analyses/work to refine the exposure assessment. - Legally binding criteria or standards that must be met to answer a given regulation (for example as Environmental Quality Standards (EQSs) under the EC Water Framework Directive, or USDOEs dose rate limits for wildlife).
 In these cases, exceeding the values may result in legal or regulatory action.